dutch-arrow/TerrariumApp/README.md

 # Terrarium App - Android App

-This repository is stores an Android app for a tablet that can configure the Terrarium Control Unit, which is a Arduino C application.
+ This Android app for a tablet that can configure the Terrarium Control Unit, defined in repository "Terrarium-Arduino".